Abonmarche/Cloning/hub_cloning_plan.md

 1. **JSON Import Error**: Resolved - the error was not occurring in the actual execution
 2. **Page-Site Relationships**: Successfully established through `_link_to_sites()` method
 3. **ID Mapping Timing**: Resolved by adding site ID to mapping immediately after creation
+4. **"Page Not Found" Error**: Fixed by ensuring site data is included during item creation
+5. **URL Mismatch with Domain Suffix**: Fixed by using actual registered subdomain/hostname from domain_info

 ### 🎯 Next Steps